Windy.com weather forecast platform has enlarged its portfolio by adding interactive animated satellite imagery for the entire world.

 Both meteorology experts and members of the public can now view satellite images from every region of the world in a unique single composite.

-Because extreme climatic conditions more and more often affect the lives of us all, tools for forecasting weather and observing climatic phenomena are becoming increasingly important.
+Because extreme climatic conditions more and more often affect our lives, tools for forecasting weather and observing climatic phenomena are becoming increasingly important.

 Interpreting weather forecasts in clear terms to make them understandable to professionals and nonprofessionals alike plays a crucial role in efforts aimed at saving human lives and preventing damage to property.